- Type of Degree: Associate of Applied Science (AAS)

 - Recognize a business opportunity that meets their individual needs

-- Demonstrate the understanding of how to launch an entrepreneurial career
+- Understand how to launch an entrepreneurial career

-Students, in conjunction with the department chair, may develop a sequence of courses to best meet their backgrounds and needs that still satisfies the degree requirements.
-A typical curriculum taken by students is shown here.
+The student, in conjunction with the department chair, may develop a sequence of courses to best meet their background and needs that still satisfies the degree requirements.
+A typical curriculum is shown here.

 - Scholarships: While there are no program-specific scholarships available at this time, additional scholarships are available.